 Step Four: Share the Infographic

 All of the steps so far have been in preparation for this – sharing the content.
-Good content, combined with strong outreach, can provide amazing results.
+Good content, combined with strong link building outreach, can provide amazing results.
 Whether you write an accompanying blog post or just upload the infographic alone, a key point is to include the embed code that makes it easy for people to share the infographic.
 By doing so, you’re allowing yourself to gain links back to your site.

 There are various ways to share your infographic, from publishing it via social media (with relevant hashtags) to sending off engaging press releases to reputable websites.
 Don’t forget that sites like Pinterest and Reddit are also prime locations for visual content, too.

 Lastly, you could contact the sources mentioned in your content and let them know about it – they’ll likely be glad to share it, bringing you even more beneficial inbound links.

 Monitoring infographic coverage will help you to gain new ideas for creative pieces going forward, so you can start the process all over again with a new topic.
 Set up tracking for your landing page in your analytics software so you can see where the traffic is coming from.

 As well as this, it’s worth performing a second round of outreach and sending a friendly email to sites who have not linked back to you.

 Are you ready to use infographics to boost your brand’s coverage?